USPTO Examiner BEJCEK II ROBERT H - Art Unit 2148

 Interview Effectiveness

-Conducting an examiner interview provides a +8.3% benefit to allowance rate for applications examined by BEJCEK II, ROBERT H. This interview benefit is in the 41% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a +45.6% benefit to allowance rate for applications examined by BEJCEK II, ROBERT H. This interview benefit is in the 91% percentile among all examiners.
+Recommendation: Interviews are highly effective with this examiner and should be strongly considered as a prosecution strategy.
+Per MPEP § 713.10, interviews are available at any time before the Notice of Allowance is mailed or jurisdiction transfers to the PTAB.

 Request for Continued Examination (RCE) Effectiveness